 Low emissions/high efficiency equates to longer burn time and increased heat output using less fuel

 The Summer’s Heat 55-SHP10 is another option for individuals who don’t need to heat a large area.
 It’s made of steel, and while this isn’t always as good as cast iron, it does provide a durable product that is likely to last for many years to come.

 Like many hoppers that accept 40-pound loads, you’re likely to get at least a 24-hour cycle of heat out of a single bag depending on your heat settings.

 This can, in some circumstances, lead to higher fuel costs, however.
-The practical use of this pellet stove is to use moderate heat to keep the indoor air comfortable without going overboard.
+The practical use of this unit is to use moderate heat to keep the indoor air comfortable without going overboard.
 As always, this will depend on factors such as outdoor air temperature.

-While the PelPro 50,000 BTU pellet stove doesn't offer as many advanced digital controls like some other stoves, it does pack a punch with the ability to heat up to 2,200 square feet quickly and easily.
+While the PelPro 50,000 BTU model doesn’t offer as many advanced digital controls like some other stoves, it does pack a punch with the ability to heat up to 2,200 square feet quickly and easily.

 It also offers a massive hopper to keep the heat flowing longer.
 The unit is available in a matte black finish, and whether your style is modern or classic, the PelPro is the perfect accent to tie a room together.

 The Pelpro 50,000 BTU stove is a beast, providing tons of heat and offering a whopping 130-pound hopper.
 This means that you can load in over four normal bags of pellets and just let the unit run.